-Eviction filings in Minneapolis-Saint Paul (Hennepin and Ramsey Counties, MN) have fallen sharply since mid-March 2020 when a statewide-moratorium on evictions was put in place on March 16.
+Eviction filings in Minneapolis-Saint Paul (Hennepin and Ramsey Counties, MN) fell sharply in mid-March 2020 when a statewide moratorium on evictions was put in place on March 16.
 The moratorium had been renewed each month until June 2021, after which the state began phasing out protections.
-Landlords are still restricted from filing for nonpayment of rent through mid-September.

 More detail on eviction protections in Minneapolis–Saint Paul can be found on the COVID-19 Housing Policy Scorecard.

 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings in the Twin Cities were running below historical averages in January and February of 2020.1 That pattern accelerated in March, and in May eviction filings in Hennepin and Ramsey Counties were 98% below average.
 Filings have increased since then, reaching above historical averages in March 2022.

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
 This pattern, which existed before the pandemic, has continued in 2020 and 2021.
 We analyzed eviction records in Hennepin and Ramsey Counties to determine where the most cases are being filed during the pandemic.
 This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the full pandemic and over the last eight weeks.
 We also display the plaintiff name most often listed with a given building in the court filings.